antoinearnoud/book-fortran/chapter2.md

 ### 1. Writing the code

 To write the code use any text editor.
 It might be more convenient to use an editor specialized in FORTRAN such as _Atom _\(from _Github\)_ or _SublimeText_.
 In these editors the syntax is colored according to FORTRAN conventions.
-To use _Atom, \_one needs to download \_Atom_ from _Github_ website and to add the _Fortran syntax_ package.

 To start writing code, create a new a file and call it`myprogram.f90`.
 That's your _main_ file.
 It has the following structure.